-The quality of caviar is determined by its delicate flavour, and therefore it is important to use the right kind of spoon.
-If you eat caviar with a silver spoon, it will oxidize and get a metallic taste.
-A horn spoon preserves the integrity of the delicate caviar, and the taste of the caviar remains unspoiled.
-A horn spoon does not react chemically with food and doesn´t affect the flavour undesirable.
+The quality of caviar is determined by its delicate flavour, and it is therefore important to use the right kind of spoon for caviar.
+A silver spoon will oxidise and give a metallic taste to the caviar.
+A horn spoon doesn't react with the caviar, preserving its delicate taste and the caviar remains unspoiled.

 A bit of caviar history

-The first records of harvesting roe date back to Batu Khan's time (Grandson of Genghis Khan) around 1240.
+The first records of harvesting roe date back to Batu Khan's time (grandson of Genghis Khan) around 1240.
 However, it was not until the 19th century that the French began to import the expensive delicacy from the area around the Caspian Sea.
-To preserve the caviar for transportation, the eggs were then added large amounts of salt, in contrast to the lightly salted "Malossol", which is typically eaten today.
-Import of the latter, became possible only when refrigerated transportation was invented.
+To preserve the caviar for transportation, the eggs were added large amounts of salt, in contrast to the lightly salted "Malossol", which is typically eaten today.
+Import of the latter only became possible when refrigerated transportation was invented.